|Photography by Andrew Moore, Courtesy of

 To prepare for your visit, please view the Pre-visit Guide

 Constructed from 1803 to 1812, New York’s City Hall is one of the oldest continuously used city halls in the nation and one of the finest architectural achievements of its period.
 As New York City’s third city hall, it was built to accommodate a growing municipal government.

-Its design was the result of a competition held in 1802.
+City Hall’s design was the result of a competition held in 1802.
 The winning team of Joseph François Mangin (fl.
 1794-1818), a French émigré, and John McComb, Jr. (1763-1853), a New Yorker, designed the building in the Federal style with French influences, such as the five large arched windows and delicate ornamental swags.

-The City Hall portrait collection is considered one of the outstanding groups of portraits by American artists in the United States.
-An integral and historical component of the interiors of City Hall, it includes more than 100 important paintings of United States presidents, New York State governors, New York City mayors, foreign dignitaries, military and naval heroes, and political leaders who worked in City Hall or visited New York City.
+The City Hall portrait collection is an integral and historically important component of City Hall.
+It includes more than 100 paintings of United States presidents, New York State governors, New York City mayors, foreign dignitaries, military and naval heroes, and political leaders who worked in City Hall or visited New York City.